-The hand signal for a student who needs to use the restroom will be the classroom sign for the restroom (crossing fingers and waving them).
-Scholars can go to the restroom at the teacher's discretion whenever necessary throughout the day with a hall pass.
+Students can go to the restroom at the teacher's discretion whenever necessary throughout the day with E-hallpass.
 We ask parents to notify the school if their child has unique needs regarding use of the restroom.
-Students are expected to show the school values when in the restroom and when traveling to and from the restroom.
+Students are expected to use good judgment when asking to use the restroom and to show the school values when in the restroom and when traveling to and from the restroom.